General Information About the Course#

 Short Day#

-The Short Day starts with a lecture, followed by time for self-study and an exercise session before the Weekly Test, where you are assessed on the fundamental skills of the week’s topics.
-A few TAs will be available to provide academic and technical support.
+The Short Day starts with a lecture, followed by time for an exercise session before the Weekly Test, where you are assessed on the fundamental skills of the week’s topics.
+There will be TAs available to provide academic support.
 In certain weeks during the semester, the Short Day will be organized around so-called Theme Exercises, which will replace the usual Short Day activities.
 See more below.

 Theme Exercises#